Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 #pagebreak()

+= Thread-Level Parallelism (TLP)
+_*Thread-level parallelism (TLP)*_ is a form of parallelism that allows multiple threads to be executed simultaneously, either on a single processor or across multiple processors.
+TLP can be exploited in various ways, including through multithreading and multiprocessor systems.
+- *Multithreading:* Exploiting Thread-Level Parallelism to Improve Uniprocessor Throughput
+- *Multiprocessor:* Multiple independent threads operating at once and in parallel

+#pagebreak()

 = Multithreading
 _*Multithreading*_ allows multiple threads to share the functional units of a single processor in an overlapping fashion.
 In contrast, a more general method to exploit _*thread-level parallelism (TLP)*_ is with a multiprocessor that has multiple independent threads operating at once and in parallel.
 Multithreading, however, does not duplicate the entire processor as a multiprocessor does.
 Instead, multithreading shares most of the processor core among a set of threads, duplicating only private state, such as the registers and program counter.